Animal Behavior Tips Children & Dog Aggression

 In order to prevent problems, children must be taught how to respectfully handle and care for a dog.
 Under the guidance of a vigilant parent, both the child and dog can learn how to play constructively with one another and avoid the risk of their playful efforts escalating into aggression.

 First and foremost the dog should undergo sufficient training to establish the basic social boundaries: no jump, no grab, no chase, no bolt and no pull.
-Once these boundaries are set the child can easily interact with the dog on a positive level and reinforce cooperative behavior with affection, food, and toys.
+Once these boundaries are set the child can easily interact with the dog on a positive level and reinforce cooperative behavior with affection, food, and toys and even calming treats for dogs that help dogs behave and be more obedient.
 The child should participate in the training process and practice with the dog on a daily basis.

 In addition to training, the child should be taught to avoid engaging the dog in improper and provocative play like rough housing, chase and evade jousts, and inappropriate tug of war games.